thipages/dry-html/README.md

 - avoiding to copy and paste identical portion of HTML,
 - changing in one place (the template) any HTML modifications.

+see also [layout-m](https://github.com/thipages/layout-m) for creating flows of template instances.
 ## Example

 ```html